-What if anything are you doing when all those things fail you.
-When one of your staff have clicked on that dodgy link.
+What, if anything, are you doing when all those things fail you?
+When one of your staff have clicked on that dodgy email link.
 When rogue software has access to your computer.
 Of course its your call, look what happens below to the unwary and you decide if what you have now, which I’m sure was good enough in the past, is going to save you today?

 “That will never happen to me.
 It’s a risk I’m willing to take.”…really, you’d risk your business on that view?

 Small and medium sized enterprises (SMEs) are the prime target for attackers because they tend to be easier targets.
 They’re often less secure and unprepared for attack.
 Think about burglars that go after houses where they know no one is home.
 With more cyber-crime automation and the rise of hacking kits, the cost and time it takes to launch a successful attack have decreased, increasing the amount of cyber-attacks executed.

 If that’s not frightening enough we now need to contend with the implications of the GDPR legislation.
 The key take away here is if you can’t prove you were protected its assumed you were not, so make sure you can produce evidence of anti-virus, staff security awareness training, encryption, mobile device management and all those other safeguards you need in place.